 "Because you are out in nature with no lights, you can see a beautiful, unobstructed view of the clear, starry sky.
 It is even more spectacular during the New Moon when even the moon's light is dimmed.
 If you can, try to schedule your climb during a meteor shower.
 If you're lucky, you can watch tons of shooting stars flying by at the same time."

 "If there are too many people using cars to get to the summit for the sunrise, it may be difficult to see the stars because of the headlights.
-It is a good idea to carefully plan ahead the time and place where you can best enjoy the show.
+It is a good idea to carefully plan ahead of time and place where you can best enjoy the show.
 However, it can be quite cold, so don't forget to dress appropriately."

 "There are places near the huts where you can safely observe the starry sky away from other climbers.
 Also, you may be able to stay at a mountain hut for a break, a nap, when the weather is severely cold, or when you are feeling altitude sickness (depending on rules of the hut, accommodation, and congestion)."

 "The mountain huts do not have plumbing systems.
 Water is very precious.
-My recommendation is to brush your teeth using bottled water, and use a wipe to wash your face."
+My recommendation is to brush your teeth using bottled water and use a wipe to wash your face."

 Mount Fuji Climbing Itinerary